ArnavSBhardwaj/Reinfocement_Learning/docs/INSTALLATION_WINDOWS.md

 When you're done using RL Lab:

-1. Go back to the Command Prompt window where `docker-compose up` is running
+1. Open Command Prompt (if you closed it)
-2. Press `Ctrl + C` on your keyboard
+2. Navigate to the project folder: `cd %USERPROFILE%\Desktop\workshop-rl1-introduction`
-3. Wait for the containers to stop (you'll see "Stopping..." messages)
+3. Run: `docker-compose down`
-4. You can now close the Command Prompt window
+4. Wait for the containers to stop (you'll see "Stopped" and "Removed" messages)

 To start again later, just:
 1. Open Command Prompt
 2. Navigate to the project folder: `cd %USERPROFILE%\Desktop\workshop-rl1-introduction`
-3. Run: `docker-compose up`
+3. Run: `docker-compose up -d`

 ---